 - You were hoping for cheaper electricity bills.
 If you’re comparing these to a previous central heating system you may be left feeling a little disappointed.
 This may be because you are now heating rooms which previously never had an heating installed, so you’re now using extra consumption of the heat.

 - It can take longer to heat up.
 Typically, convection heaters heat the air in a room but aren’t very efficient.
 Open a window and see how fast that heat escapes!
 However with an infrared heater panel, the panels heat objects in direct line of sight of the panel, so other walls, floors etc first and the heat is felt this way.
 The good thing about this is that the heat stays in the room for longer.
+Explore the world of payid online pokies australia for an exciting and secure gaming experience.
+With PayID, Australian players can enjoy quick and easy deposits.
 Open a window and it won’t take long at all to get it nice and warm again afterwards as the heat is within objects and not lost in the air.

 While we have tried extremely hard to provide you with a proven factual result, this calculator must only be used as guidance.
 We have built this calculator and used a standard formula to work out the figures.